lukechilds/window/README.md

 ## Universal Testing Pattern

-You can use a really simple pattern to enable your browser modules to run in Node.js with `window`.
+You can use a really simple pattern to enable your browser modules to run in Node.js.
 Just allow a window object to be passed in to your module and prepend any references to browser globals with `win`.
 Set `win` to the passed in window object if it exists, otherwise fallback to global `window`.

 ```js
 module.exports = function(text, win) {